-Spargelfest and Zweibelmarkt, Germany
+Spargelfest and Zwiebelmarkt, Germany

 Germans love festivals (Oktoberfest, anyone?), and several are dedicated to some of the country’s most flavorful staple crops.
-Intended to draw crowds from around the world to eat, drink, and be merry during peak harvest time, all of the festivals are exciting in their own way, but two in particular reign supreme: Zweibelmarkt (Onion Market) in Weimar and Spargelfest (Asparagusfest) in Schwetzingen.
+Intended to draw crowds from around the world to eat, drink, and be merry during peak harvest time, all of the festivals are exciting in their own way, but two in particular reign supreme: Zwiebelmarkt (Onion Market) in Weimar and Spargelfest (Asparagusfest) in Schwetzingen.
 Both are tradition-filled events where the freshest picks of the season are on full display in countless delicious dishes available for tasting, as well as incorporated into costumes, sculptures, and lively parade floats.
-At Zweibelmarkt, onions are braided into hair and strung into garlands like jewels, while at Spargelfest, asparagus are fashioned into giant replicas of buildings.
+At Zwiebelmarkt, onions are braided into hair and strung into garlands like jewels, while at Spargelfest, asparagus are fashioned into giant replicas of buildings.
 Live music, dancing, and crafts make these food-focused celebrations even more fun and memorable for locals and tourists alike.

 Fête du Vodoun, Benin